jimporter/mike/README.md

 ## Installation

-Like most Python projects, mike uses [setuptools][setuptools], so you can install it like most any other Python package:
+Like most Python projects, mike uses [setuptools][setuptools], so installation is what you might expect:

 ```sh
 pip install mike